Shared utilities from @fuzdev/fuz_util.

 (operation, operation_2, operation_3, etc.).

-print_timings(timings, log) from @fuzdev/fuz_util/print.js outputs timing
+print_timings(timings, log) from @fuzdev/fuz_util/print.ts outputs timing

 data at debug level after task execution.
 Timings itself does not log.